 The ADCCAC was established in 1993 to deal with matters relating to local and international commercial conciliation and arbitration.
 Its arbitration regulations (the 2013 Regulations) were revised and updated in 2013 (effective 20 October 2013 regardless of when the arbitration was commenced) bringing them more into line with international arbitration practice than the previous rules which contained a number of features peculiar to the ADCCAC.
 Under the Transitional Provisions (arts 40–42) of the 2013 Regulations, the 1993 Arbitration Procedural Rules were repealed.
 Arbitrations begun under the 1993 Regulations continue subject to the 2013 Regulations.
 This may present some technical issues but these will disappear as the old cases come to a conclusion.
 The 1993 Regulations had not been amended since their introduction.
 The procedures were unique in a number of respects and no longer reflected international practice.
 The 2013 Regulations, although still containing some unique features, provide recognisable procedures and fewer pitfalls but, as with any institution's rules, they must be read carefully and parties and their representatives should ensure they are complied with.

-Our Practice Notes are
+Our Practice Notes are based on the ‘official’ English version

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.